kubedb/website/content/docs/v2024.4.27/guides/redis/concepts/autoscaler.md

 - **spec.databaseRef.name :** specifies the name of the [Redis](/docs/v2024.4.27/guides/redis/concepts/redis) object.

 ### spec.opsRequestOptions
-These are the options to pass in the internally created opsRequest CRD. `opsRequestOptions` has three fields.
+These are the options to pass in the internally created opsRequest CRO. `opsRequestOptions` has three fields.
 They have been described in details [here](/docs/v2024.4.27/guides/redis/concepts/redisopsrequest#specreadinesscriteria).

 ### spec.compute